Reuxbite/Project-Nirv/src/content/blog/cloud_gravity_6000w.md

 ### The Incompatibility

 Infrastructure optimized for growth velocity is fundamentally incompatible with profitability-phase unit economics.
-The microservices architecture enabling rapid feature deployment now creates $60-95K/month overhead with no customer benefit.
-The multi-region redundancy preventing outages now costs $35K+/month with diminishing reliability benefit.
+The microservices architecture enabling rapid feature deployment now creates significant overhead with no customer benefit.
+The multi-region redundancy preventing outages now costs \$35K+/month with diminishing reliability benefit.

 At some point (typically $10-20M ARR), companies must choose: